klamma/ar-for-eu-book/_pages/chapters/engines.md

 Unity also provides an Asset Store {% cite UnityAssetStore %} which contains scripts, 3D models and usage examples which have been created by other developers.
 It contains a mixture of free and paid content which can be downloaded for the own project to save development time.

-### Exercise: Importing a 3D Model in Unity and Making it Move by Script
+### Exercise: Importing a 3D Model in Unity and Moving It by Script

 The goal of this exercise is to get used to Unity's user interface, scripting in Unity and the general project workflow.
-We will import a 3D model into Unity and we will write a script which will control the 3D models position.
+We will import a 3D model into Unity and write a script which will control the 3D models position.

 1. Start Unity.
    You will be greeted by a window showing previously opened projects.